VA Loan Process: From Start to Keys in Hand

 Securing a VA loan might seem like a complex undertaking, but by breaking it down into clear, manageable steps, it becomes a straightforward path to homeownership.
 Understanding each phase, including the documents you'll need and the important role of the appraisal, will empower you throughout your homebuying journey.

-Step 1: VA Loan Pre-Approval
+Step 1: Get Pre-Approved for a VA Loan

 A pre-approval letter doesn't guarantee financing.
 Before reaching the final stage of the VA loan process, you must meet certain underwriting conditions.